KIGet/Portfolio/README.md

 ### NLP and Computer Vision:
  -  [Author identification](https://www.kaggle.com/kigett/author-identification-nltk-naive-bayes)
  Objective is to identify authors based on some phrases extracted from several books they have written.
-Created as a part of a Kaggle competetion.
+Created as a submission to a Kaggle competetion.

 ### Other :
  - [IBM DataScience Professional Certificate Capstone Project](https://github.com/KIGet/IBM_DataScience_Capstone)